skylight-hq/skylight.digital/_projects/cdc_phdi_vdh.md

 title: Piloting a pipeline that improves public health data processing and analysis
 permalink: /cdc-public-health-data-infrastructure-pilot/
 image: /img/projects/cdc_phdi_vdh/phdi-vhd-prototype.svg
-image_description: Someone using a tablet with multiple items (vaccines, labs, patient records) flying in from all sides and being dropped into a single screen view/
+image_description: Someone using a tablet with multiple items (vaccines, labs, patient records) flying in from all sides and being dropped into a single screen view.
 feature_image:
 feature_image_description:
 feature_image_shadow: